intel-unesp-mcp/infieri2019-session2/README.md

 **Notes:**

-* The following set of activities is mainly based on exercises extracted from the book:
+* The following set of activities are mainly based on exercises extracted from the book:

 _"Parallel Programming and Optimization with Intel Xeon Phi Coprocessors"_ (Colfax International, 2013, pp. 285-290).